 Wheel Spacer Safety: Are They Right for Your Vehicle?

-While wheel spacers offer some performance advantages, not everyone wants them — and that’s perfectly fine.
+While they offer some performance advantages, not everyone wants them — and that’s perfectly fine.

-But for those that do, not only do you get better handling and traction, but you also get a distinctive look that many car enthusiasts love.
+But for those that do, not only can you get better handling and traction, but you also get a distinctive look that many car enthusiasts love.

 It doesn’t matter what you drive — wheel spacers can make your car look different from the factory in a very subtle way.
 Just keep in mind that you might need to roll your fenders or lift your vehicle to get enough clearance, and there is too much of a good thing.

-What’s your take on wheel spacers?
-Planning on installing them soon?
+What’s your take?
+Are you planning on installing them soon?
 Let us know your thoughts on this controversial upgrade in the comments below!